MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 Batch endpoints can read files that are located in the following types of storage:

 - [Machine Learning data assets](#use-input-data-from-a-data-asset), including the folder (`uri_folder`) and file (`uri_file`) types.
-- [Machine Learning data stores](#use-input-data-from-a-data-stores), including Azure Blob Storage, Azure Data Lake Storage Gen1, and Azure Data Lake Storage Gen2.
+- [Machine Learning data stores](#use-input-data-from-a-data-store), including Azure Blob Storage, Azure Data Lake Storage Gen1, and Azure Data Lake Storage Gen2.
 - [Azure Storage accounts](#use-input-data-from-a-storage-account), including Blob Storage, Data Lake Storage Gen1, and Data Lake Storage Gen2.
 - Local data folders and files, when you use the Machine Learning CLI or the Machine Learning SDK for Python to invoke endpoints.
 But the local data gets uploaded to the default data store of your Machine Learning workspace.

 > [!IMPORTANT]
 > **Deprecation notice**: Data assets of type `FileDataset` (V1) are deprecated and will be retired in the future.
 Existing batch endpoints that rely on this functionality will continue to work.
-But there's no support for V1 datasets in batch endpoints that are created with versions of:
+But there's no support for V1 datasets in batch endpoints that are created with:
 >
-> - The Machine Learning CLI v2 that are generally available (2.4.0 and newer).
+> - Versions of the Machine Learning CLI v2 that are generally available (2.4.0 and newer).
-> - The REST API that are generally available (2022-05-01 and newer).
+> - Versions of the REST API that are generally available (2022-05-01 and newer).

 ### Explore literal inputs